m-sharibchenko/JS_first/README.md

-The first project with JS on the course.
+The first usage JS on the course.